Skip to main content

 The Green, Twickenham

-Completed in 2010, this £400k project included the demolition of a sizable, but thoroughly dilapidated 1970s single-storey lean-to extension to the rear of a traditional Georgian mid-terrace property located on The Green in Twickenham.
+This £400k project included the demolition of a sizable, but thoroughly dilapidated 1970s single-storey lean-to extension to the rear of a traditional Georgian mid-terrace property located on The Green in Twickenham.
 This was replaced with a similarly-sized, but thoroughly modern construction, using only the very best, high-tech and beautifully crafted materials.
 Extensive glazing, in the form of a frameless glass conservatory, and minimally framed sliding patio doors were provided by Cantifix, creating a truly dramatic result.

 This project was commissioned by clients who wanted to keep the imposing Georgian double-fronted façade and traditional layout upstairs, whilst dramatically changing the rear of the house which was a dark and uninviting 1970s extension.
 The brief was for a striking, light-flooded, contemporary design, but with the proviso that it still provided full privacy from overlooking neighbours.
 The re-design features full-height sliding aluminium doors which can be pushed back to reveal a completely open and unimpeded corner.
 A generous, standing-seam zinc-clad canopy overhang to the flat roof overhead provides added protection from the elements.
 A full-height sliding hardwood panel was entirely constructed in-house, and provides privacy from the neighbours when required, as well as adding a modern design feature to the exterior of the building.
 The expansive living area incorporates a generous utility room hidden behind a sliding panel, accessed from the kitchen, designed by Hugh Adlam of Absolute Kitchens.
 The original, large side patio was reduced, but enclosed to three sides, forming an internal zen-garden courtyard adjacent to the dining area and kitchen, incorporating a water feature, and weatherproof lighting from Hunza.
 A new frameless glass link connects the new extension and ‘old’ lounge area, creating a more fluid and usable space.
 This project has been featured on the Channel 4 television programme ‘What the Neighbours Did’ and has also appeared on the front cover of the magazine Kitchens, Bedrooms and Bathrooms.